Now in Private Beta

 📡

 Always-on duplicate work detection.
-When another team is building something that overlaps your roadmap, Org Radar surfaces it immediately — who owns it, how far along they are, and who to talk to before it's too late.
+When another team is building something that overlaps your roadmap, Sonar surfaces it immediately — who owns it, how far along they are, and who to talk to before it's too late.

 🔬